 About the Chaplain Corps

 The Chaplain Corps of the NYG is comprised of religious leaders and special staff officers who are ready to serve their fellow guardsman, their families and community to provide military religious support.
-Under the Direction of the Chief of Chaplains, Chaplain (MAJ) Sean P. Gardner, the State Guard Chaplains serve at all levels, from Battalion on up to NYG Headquarters, with one goal in mind, the overall spiritual and moral welfare of the individual guardsman and the unit.
+Under the Direction of the Chief of Chaplains, Chaplain (LTC) Sean P. Gardner, the State Guard Chaplains serve at all levels, from Battalion on up to NYG Headquarters, with one goal in mind, the overall spiritual and moral welfare of the individual guardsman and the unit.
 Pro Deo et Patria (for God and Country)